diffusiondata/apns-example/node_client/README.md

 # Synopsis

-An illustrative NodeJS script that creates or updates a Diffusion SingleValue topic with a value.
+An illustrative NodeJS script that creates or updates a Diffusion single value topic with a value.

 # Installation